jjaakko/fake-news-classifier/index.markdown

 We used our the remaining (approximately) 90% of the articles and used them to ["train"](https://en.wikipedia.org/wiki/Machine_learning#Training_models) a model we will call Model-A.
 (There is also a Model-B to be described soon.)
 Then we put Model-A to work on the 6940 articles it had never "seen."
-* Of the 5175 (i.e. 4180 + 995) articles that had been labeled by Snopes or Emergent as not-fake (True label: 0),
+* Of the 5175 (i.e. 4180 + 995) articles that had been labeled by Snopes or Emergent as real (True label: 0),
   * Model-A assessed
-    * 4180 of them correctly as not-fake (Predicted label: 0) and
+    * 4180 of them correctly as real (Predicted label: 0) and
     * 995 incorrectly as fake (Predicted label: 1).
 * Similarly, of the 1765 (i.e. 559 + 1206) articles that had been labeled by Snopes or Emergent as fake (True label: 1),
   * Model-A assessed
-    * 559 incorrectly as not-fake (Predicted label: 0) and
+    * 559 incorrectly as real (Predicted label: 0) and
     * 1206 correctly as fake (Predicted label: 1).
 * The overall "accuracy" of Model-A is then 5386 (i.e. 4180 + 1206) correct divided by all 6940 or 77.61%.
   This simple accuracy is rarely used for scenarios where the true labels are not split close to 50-50.
-  For example, our dataset had 74.6% (i.e. (4180 + 995)/6940) labeled not-fake 0 by humans.
+  For example, our dataset had 74.6% (i.e. (4180 + 995)/6940) labeled real 0 by humans.
-  (The training set of articles were in the same proportion of fakes to not-fakes as this testing set).
+  (The training set of articles were in the same proportion of fakes to reals as this testing set).
-  So all we had to do is have a Model-0 that just always guessed not-fake and we would have an accuracy of 74.6%.
+  So all we had to do is have a Model-0 that just always guessed real and we would have an accuracy of 74.6%.
   Compared to this, our Model-A, who was working extremely hard, doesn't seem so impressive.

 So we have to dig deeper.
-* How many of the not-fakes did Model-A assess correctly?
+* How many of the reals did Model-A assess correctly?
   80.77% (i.e. 4180/(4180 + 995)).
-  This is the percentage of not-fakes Model-A "recalled" correctly, so 80.77% is the recall of Model-A with respect to not-fakes.
+  This is the percentage of reals Model-A "recalled" correctly, so 80.77% is the recall of Model-A with respect to reals.
 * What is the recall of Model-A with respect to fakes?
   68.3% (i.e. 1206/(1206 + 559)).
-  Model-0 would have had a recall of 0% for fakes because it would have blindly guessed not-fake for all.
+  Model-0 would have had a recall of 0% for fakes because it would have blindly guessed real for all.
   So Model-A is doing a lot better.
 * Stating simply "the recall of Model-A" usually refers to recall with respect to the label for which Model-0 would have recalled 0%.
   So the recall of our Model-A is 68.3%

 What About [Precision](https://en.wikipedia.org/wiki/Precision_and_recall)?
-* Of the times Model-A made an assessment of not-fake, how many times was it correct?
+* Of the times Model-A made an assessment of real, how many times was it correct?
   88.2% (i.e. 4180/(4180 + 559)).
-  This is the precision of Model-A with respect to not-fake.
+  This is the precision of Model-A with respect to real.
-  Model-0's precision with respect to not-fake would have been the same 74.6% as for accuracy because it guesses not-fake for every article.
+  Model-0's precision with respect to real would have been the same 74.6% as for accuracy because it guesses real for every article.
-* Of the times Model-A made an assessment of not-fake, how many times was it correct?
+* Of the times Model-A made an assessment of real, how many times was it correct?
   This is the precision of Model-A with respect to fake.
   54.8% (i.e. 1206/(995 + 1206)).
   This is not great, but it's a lot better than Model O's precision for fake which, again, would have been 0.